For Churches, Faith-Based Organizations, and Seminaries

-Kathy McBride (co-director, Central America) has received theological intercultural training in the Maryknoll Lay Mission Program.
-Prior to joining the Center for Global, Kathy worked with Christian Base Communities for three years in Nicaragua.
+Kathy McBride (co-director, Central America) received theological intercultural training in the Maryknoll Lay Mission Program.
+Prior to joining CGE, Kathy worked with base Christian communities for three years in Nicaragua.

-Dr. Ann Lutterman-Aguilar (director, Mexico) received her doctorate in International Feminist Theologies from the San Francisco Theological Seminary (University of California-Berkeley).
+Dr. Ann Lutterman-Aguilar (director, Mexico) received her doctorate in international feminist theologies from the San Francisco Theological Seminary (University of California-Berkeley).
 Her dissertation title was “Transformed and Transforming: U.S. and Mexican Voices on Vocation.”
-She earned her Masters in Divinity with a focus on liberation theologies from Yale University and her B.A. in Peace and Global Studies from Earlham College.
+She earned her master’s in divinity with a focus on liberation theologies from Yale University.
 Ann is an ordained pastor in the United Church of Christ (UCC), as well as a member of the Evangelical Lutheran Church of America (ELCA).
 She previously worked as a campus pastor at Penn State University and served with the United Church Board for World Ministries in El Salvador.
 Ann also worked with the UCC’s Office for Church in Society in Washington, D.C.
 Ann is a dual citizen of the U.S.A and Mexico, where she has worked for CGE since 1993.
 She is currently active in the American Academy of Religion, as well as the Mexican organizations Churches for Peace, the Ecumenical Association of Mexican Theologians, the Group of Itinerant Mexican Feminist Theologians, and the Mexican Confederation of Feminist Theologians and Researchers.